Johnvy-M/COMMS-2-LAB.---Modulation-and-Coding-Techniques/Readme.md

 ## Table of Contents
 * Introduction of the Emona Telecoms - Trainer 101
 * Exp #1: Setting up an Oscilloscope
-* Exp #2: An Introduction to the Telecoms Trainer-101
+* Exp #2: Utilizing Emona Trainer Blocks
 * Exp #3: Using the Telecoms - Trainer 101 to Model Equation
 * Exp #4: Amplitude Modulation